 “We’re definitely interested in 1515 South Van Ness.
 We’re hoping to see that coming out soon,” Yee said, adding that the site is currently a safe sleeping site for unhoused residents.
 With Covid-19, it is uncertain when the site will be available.

 1979 Mission St. at 16th Street

 After years of debate over this property, developers and the city seemed to reach an agreement for the “Monster in the Mission” that was generally agreeable to most.
 Crescent Heights, a national developer, offered to buy the property from Maximus Properties earlier this year and donate it to the city to fill their affordable housing quota for a separate property about a mile north.

 Crescent Heights did not return a request for comment, so the current status of the deal is unclear.
 If the deal were to go through, the site could hold more than 300 affordable housing units, more than any other property on this list by far.

-Correction: This story was updated on 11/08/2020 to include BRIDGE Housing’s involvement in the 1950 Mission St. and 490 South Van Ness Ave. developments.
+Correction: This story was updated on 1/22/2021 to include the involvement of codevelopers in these projects.

 Keep coming back and if you haven’t already, support Mission Local’s reporting.
 If you have, thank you.